The building blocks of driveway success

 The view from the showroom

 Howarth Timber researcher and blogger Kat Jacklin outlines key kitchen trends identified for 2018 and beyond.
-Providing a dedicated kitchen design service to both trade customers and homeowners offers a unique insight into kitchen design trends: not only those which...
+Providing a dedicated kitchen design service to both trade customers and homeowners offers a unique insight into design trends: not only those which glossy...
 View Article

 The hot topic

 With awareness of smoke and fire protection needs at an all time high, Steve Bright of A Perry & Co explains how safety goes beyond alarms.
-The tragic events at Grenfell Tower in the summer of 2017 placed the spotlight...
+We also need to consider fire doors and other safety products.
+The tragic events...
 View Article

 A green partnership